Fed's first hurdle in 2020: Dispensing with 'QE Lite'

 While designed to help lift the economy after the crisis by holding down long-term interest rates, QE also had a side-effect that appears to be replaying now: Prices for risky assets like stocks and low-quality corporate bonds rose as the Fed’s portfolio grew.

-(GRAPHIC: The Federal Reserve’s balance sheet - here)
+GRAPHIC: The Federal Reserve’s balance sheet - here

 Fed Chair Jerome Powell and other policymakers have asserted their latest balance sheet expansion is a technical adjustment and not stimulus.
 “Our Treasury bill purchases should not be confused with the large-scale asset purchase programs that we deployed after the financial crisis,” Powell said after October’s policy meeting.